Zomato, Policybazaar & many others: InfoEdge’s internet gambit

 InfoEdge has 18.4 per cent stake in the food delivery platform.
 Ahead of the IPO, InfoEdge reduced its offer for sale (OFS) size from Rs 750 crore to Rs 375 crore.
 The company said that it does not want to sell its entire stake at Zomato and plans to continue to invest in the Deepinder Goyal-helmed company.

 Zomato became a unicorn in February 2018.
-In its IPO that was held from July 14 to July 16, Zomato raised Rs 9,375 crore.
-On the last day, the IPO was subscribed 38.25 times.
+In its IPO that was held from July 14 to July 16, the issue was subscribed 38.25 times and is set to raise Rs 9,375 crore.

 They know who are smart